allegheny-college-cmpsc-101-spring-2024/numerical-data-starter/README.md

 ## Introduction

 - Due date: Check Discord or the [Course Materials Schedule](https://github.com/allegheny-college-cmpsc-101-spring-2024/course-materials/blob/main/Schedule.md)
-- This assignment is pass/fail and will be evaluated as described in the syllabus section for
+- This assignment is pass/fail.
+100%(0%) is earned for a gatorgrade score of 100%(<100%) as described in the syllabus section for
 [Assignment Evaluation](https://github.com/allegheny-college-cmpsc-101-spring-2024/course-materials?tab=readme-ov-file#assignment-evaluation)
 - Submit this assignment on GitHub following the expectations in the syllabus on